 - 2.7 The Council has a duty to recover outstanding debt and, in doing so, should ensure that its policies and processes are fair, transparent and consistent in their application.
-The policy attached at Appendix C, covers the collection of Council Tax, Business Rates, Housing Benefit Overpayments and Sundry Debts due to West Devon Borough Council. - 2.8 The current Corporate Debt Policy was approved by Hub Committee on 22 March 2016.
-The policy has been reviewed and amendments made to cover legislative and changes to best practice in income collection. - 2.9 It is good practice for the Council to detail its approach to the collection of all debt owed to the Council.
+The policy attached at Appendix C, covers the collection of Council Tax, Business Rates, Housing Benefit Overpayments and Sundry Debts due to South Hams District Council.
+It sets out the overarching principles and is supplemented by working practices and procedures relevant to the service area and type of debt. - 2.8 The current Corporate Debt Policy was approved by Executive Committee on 10 March 2016.
+The policy has been reviewed and amendments made to cover legislative and other changes to best practice in income collection. - 2.9 It is good practice for the Council to detail its approach to the collection of all debt owed to the Council.
 This will ensure that residents, businesses, advice agencies, Officers and Members are clear about the Council's approach to debt collection.
 It also ensures that a fair and consistent approach is taken to recovery and enforcement and that the Council identifies and assists more vulnerable groups to manage their payments. - 2.10 The Corporate Debt Policy will ensure that debts are minimised and collection rates are maximised whilst ensuring that debtors are helped based on their individual financial circumstances.
 It will further ensure that officers are clear on the recovery, reporting and monitoring of debt.